Lewis's: Lewis's Bank

 From 1928, Lewis's included a banking department in each store.
 It was incorporated as a subsidiary limited company in 1934, and was owned by Martins Bank from 1958 to 1967 when it was bought by Lloyds Bank.
 It continued to operate into the 1980s.

 Lewis's Bank under Martins' ownership

-Details of the nine year ownership 1958 - 1967 of Lewis's Bank by Martins Bank are published within Martins Bank Archive.
+Details of the nine year ownership 1958 - 1967 of Lewis's Bank by Martins Bank are published within the Martins Bank Archive.
 Lewis's retained its name and operated as a separate entity to Martins throughout.
-In addition to a general history, the archive has separate pages which cover each of the ten branches of Lewis's in existence at that time, illustrated with stories and pictures from visits made to them by Martins Bank Magazine.
-Each branch page also has a gallery of some of the staff who worked there.
-There is also a page where former Lewis's Bank staff from this period can see and share memories.
 Martins Bank Archive maintains a Lewis's Bank staff database covering the nine years, and family tree researchers can enquire about new entrants, transferred and/or promoted staff, marriages, retirements and deaths.